andrewrk/genesis/README.md

 A node is the basic component in the audio pipeline.
 At the end of the audio graph is likely a playback node - one that sends its audio to a playback device.
-A node can have these things, all time-synchronized:
+A node can have any number of ports.
+A port is time-synchronized and is one of these types:

- * Audio input
- * Note data input
- * Audio output
+ * Audio in/out
- * Note data output
+ * Note data in/out
- * Parameters input
- * Controller output
+ * Parameter in/out

+### Coordinates

+Positions in the audio project are in *floating point whole notes*.
+This is to take into account the fact that the tempo and time signature could change at any point in the audio project.
+You can convert from whole notes to frames by calling a utility function which takes into account tempo and time signature changes.

 ### Multiplayer and Peer-to-Peer